WestDRI/wgpages/content/julia1/julia-09-persistent-arrays.md

 2. Use distributed arrays (`DArray`) for distributed storage across multiple workers -- we will look into this option in the next section.
-3. Use remote channels for persistent storage on a single worker.
+3. Use remote channels to access (write, read) persistent storage on a single worker.

-{{<note>}}
+## Tightly coupled parallel codes

-For tightly coupled parallel codes, you almost always want to have persistent storage on the workers, as allocating/deallocating/sending data from scratch will become too expensive.
-In this workshop we don't explore tightly coupled parallel codes, but these can be implemented using one of the 3 methods above.
-Perhaps, I should do a webinar on this topic.
+For tightly coupled parallel codes, you almost always want to have persistent storage on the workers, as allocating/deallocating/sending data from scratch at each step will become too expensive.
+In this workshop we don't explore tightly coupled parallel problems, but these can be implemented using one of the 3 methods above. *Perhaps, I should do a webinar on this topic.*
-{{</note>}}

 ## Channels